open-source-labs/Chronos/examples/kubernetes/README.md

 - *launch*: YAML files describing the *deployment* and *service* configurations for the client, server, and Prometheus server
 - *scripts*: Scripts to automate some of the steps involved in running the example

+## Additional Documentation

+For additional information on how Chronos works this example, please review the Kubernetes section in the [Chronos NPM Package README](../../chronos_npm_package/README.md).

 ## Install Docker Desktop
 This example has been developed and tested using the Kubernetes Engine packaged in the Docker Desktop application.